hegyiemilpeter/MyCyclingTeamManager/README.md

 A team manager application for my cycling team, build with ASP.NET Core 3.0

 #### Remaining features

-* Deadline to save results for riders (for point - 2 days, configurable)
 * Admin should be capable to add race result to everybody (over deadline, too)

 #### Future plans